digitalmpasto/code_journal/_posts/2019-07-28-Chapter-8-Functions-4.md

 categories: misc
 ---

 Continuing on with Chapter 8 tonight.
-Tonight I worked on some example problems from the book that dealt with writing functions in conjunction with dictionaries and user input.
+I worked on some example problems from the book that dealt with writing functions in conjunction with dictionaries and user input.